Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Lens

-The lens is a complex optical system that consists of successive glass lenses.
-The lenses are made in the form of tubes, inside which up to 14 lenses can be fixed.
-Each of them enlarges the image by taking it from the surface of the lens in front.
-Thus, if one magnifies the object by 2 times, the next one will increase the given projection even more, and so on until the object is displayed on the surface of the last lens.
+The lens is a complex optical system that consists of glass lenses running one after another.
+The lenses are made in the form of tubes, inside of which up to 14 lenses can be fixed.
+Each of them magnifies the image, removing it from the surface of the lens in front.
+Thus, if one magnifies an object by 2 times, the next one will magnify this projection even more, and so on until the object is displayed on the surface of the last lens.

 Each lens has its own focusing distance.
 In this regard, they are tightly fixed in the tube.
-If any of them is moved closer or farther, it will not be possible to obtain a distinct increase in the image.
+If any of them are moved closer or further, you will not be able to get a clear magnification of the image.
 Depending on the characteristics of the lens, the length of the tube in which the lens is enclosed may vary.
-In fact, the higher it is, the more magnified the image will be.
+In fact, the higher it is, the more enlarged the image will be.

 Eyepiece

-The eyepiece of a microscope also consists of lenses.
-It is designed so that the operator who works with the microscope can put his eye on it and see the enlarged image on the objective.
+The microscope eyepiece also consists of lenses.
+It is designed so that the operator who works with the microscope can put his eye on it and see a magnified image on the lens.
 The eyepiece has two lenses.
-The first is located closer to the eye and is called the eye, and the second is the field.
+The first is located closer to the eye and is called the ocular, and the second field.
 With the help of the latter, the image magnified by the lens is adjusted for its correct projection onto the retina of the human eye.
-This is necessary in order to remove defects in the perception of vision by adjusting, since each person focuses at a different distance.
+This is necessary in order to remove visual perception defects by adjustment, since each person focuses at a different distance.
 The field lens allows you to adjust the microscope to this feature.

 Lighting system

-To view the object under study, it is necessary to illuminate it, since the lens covers natural light.
-As a result, looking through the eyepiece, you can always see only a black or gray image.
-A lighting system has been specially developed for this.
+To view the object being studied, it is necessary to illuminate it, since the lens blocks natural light.
+As a result, looking through the eyepiece you can always see only a black or gray image.
+A lighting system was developed specifically for this purpose.
 It can be made in the form of a lamp, LED or other light source.
-Most simple models light rays are received from an external source.
-They are directed to the subject of study with the help of mirrors.
+At the most simple models light rays are received from an external source.
+They are directed to study the subject using mirrors.

 Subject table

-The last important and easiest part of the microscope to manufacture is the stage.
-The lens is pointed at it, since it is on it that the object for study is fixed.
+The last important and easiest to manufacture part of a microscope is the stage.
+The lens is directed at it, since it is on it that the object to be studied is fixed.
 The table has a flat surface, which allows you to fix the object without fear that it will move.
-Even a minimal movement of the object of research under magnification will be huge, so it will not be easy to find the original point that was studied again.
+Even the slightest movement of the research object under magnification will be enormous, so finding the original point that was examined again will not be easy.

 Types of microscopes

-Over the long history of the existence of this device, several microscopes have been developed that differ significantly from each other in terms of the principle of operation of microscopes.
+Over the vast history of the existence of this device, several microscopes have been developed that differ significantly in operating principles.

-Among the most commonly used and sought-after types of this equipment are the following types:
+Among the most frequently used and in demand types of this equipment are the following types:

 • Optical.